-P.S.
-Science is a project of the Crossroads Community Outreach Foundation (CCOF).
+PS Science is a project of the Crossroads Community Outreach Foundation (CCOF).
 CCOF is dedicated to bridging schools and the larger civic, educational and cultural communities and creating programs in support of underserved children, youth and families and their education.
-CCOF created P.S.
-Science to captivate young minds and inspire a lifelong passion for science.
-This mobile, exploration-based weekly science program benefits first, second and third grade students in Title I schools where exposure to science is either non-existent or severely limited.
+CCOF created PS Science to captivate young minds and inspire a lifelong passion for science.
+This weekly science program serves elementary classrooms in Title I schools where science was previously rarely if ever taught.

 PS Science enables under-served children and their teachers to:

-P.S.
-Science currently serves more than 1,020 children living at or below the poverty line at William Green Elementary School, McKinley Elementary School and Saint Anne School, all Title I schools, and its newest site at St. Anastasia School in Westchester, which launched during the 2015-16 school year.
+PS Science currently serves more than 1,200 children living at or below the poverty line at William Green Elementary School, McKinley Elementary School, Saint Anne School, M. L. King Elementary School in Compton, all Title I schools, and its newest site at St. Anastasia School in Westchester, which launched during the 2015-16 school year.